aptech/docs/docs/dftype.rst

 When a numeric column is set to type ``date`` with :func:`dftype`:

 * The data from the column is interpreted as POSIX time (seconds since Jan 1, 1970).
 * The default date format will be used.
-This can be changed with :func:`setcoldateformats`.
+This can be changed with :func:`asdate`.

 Categorical and String  Variables
 ++++++++++++++++++++++++++++++++++++